of Mary L. Wilson and C. Peck

 notes on distribution, pp. 267-283.”

-letters, where she suggests that the food supply of ordinary people in the
+Wilson’s letters, where she suggests that the food supply of ordinary people

-south might be enhanced by knowledge of the foods growing freely in American
+in the south might be enhanced by knowledge of the foods growing freely in

-woodlands, does not reveal the acute nature of the state of the economies of
+American woodlands, does not reveal the acute nature of the state of the

-the nineteenth century was characterized by a major business contraction in
+decade of the nineteenth century was characterized by a major business

 In 1897, the Cambridge Botanical Supply Company published a reprint of an 80 page booklet written by Peck one year after the financial collapse of 1983 (i.e. 1894).
 The title of the publication was “Mushrooms and their use”.